-Students who have exceptionally high grades (B+ or higher grade point average) and at least a 28 ACT or a 1310 SAT (Evidence-Based Reading and Writing and Math) and who have strong endorsements from their high school principal, guidance counselor and parents or legal guardians may be considered for admission without completing their senior year of high school.
+Students who have exceptionally high grades (B+ or higher grade point average) and at least a 28 ACT or a 1310 SAT (Evidence-Based Reading and Writing and Math) and who have strong endorsements from their high school principal, guidance counselor, and parents or legal guardians may be considered for admission without completing their senior year of high school.

 Students who meet the necessary requirements may attend The University of Alabama while still in high school.
 Students in area high schools may enroll as concurrent high school students/University freshmen.
-Typical students admitted to this program have a 'B+' grade point average, at least a 26 ACT or 1240 SAT (Evidence-Based Reading and Writing and Math) and the recommendation of their high school principal or guidance counselor and parents or legal guardians.
+Typical students admitted to this program have a 'B+' GPA, at least a 26 ACT or 1240 SAT (Evidence-Based Reading and Writing and Math) and the recommendation of their high school principal or guidance counselor and parents or legal guardians.
 Students take coursework in areas for which they have adequate preparation and the approval of their principal and/or counselor.

 Dual Enrollment/Dual Credit Agreement

-The University of Alabama participates in dual enrollment/dual credit programs with local boards of secondary education.
+The University participates in dual enrollment/dual credit programs with local boards of secondary education.
 Through these programs, certain high school students are allowed to enroll in college-level courses in order to earn credits that apply to both undergraduate degrees and high school diplomas.
 Students are eligible under the following conditions:

 - The student must be in grade 11 or 12 or have an exception granted by UA based on the written recommendation of the student's principal and the local superintendent of education and in accordance with Alabama administrative code regarding gifted and talented students.

-- The student must have a 'B+' average, as defined by local board policy, in completed high-school courses.
+- The student must have a 'B+' average, as defined by local board policy, in completed high school courses.

 - The student must meet the entrance requirements established by UA.